pinkerton/components/README.md

 ![serverless components logo](https://s3.amazonaws.com/assets.github.serverless/serverless-components-readme3.png)

-**Serverless Components** package infrastructure and logic into simple building blocks to help you build efficient, serverless applications faster than ever.
+**Serverless Components** package infrastructure and logic into simple building blocks to help you build serverless applications faster than ever.

-Components are capable of provisioning infrastructure across any provider, the can also include application logic and automation to manage their lifecycle.
+Components are capable of provisioning infrastructure across any provider or SaaS vendor.
+They also include application logic and automation to manage their lifecycle.
+Overall, they enable you to package infrastructure and logic into outcomes that are easy to re-use and share.

-They are capable of provisioning infrastructure across any provider, then can also include application logic and automation to manage their lifecycle.

 ## Features